-The Future of Local Communities in Japan.
-Risks and Opportunities in Face of Multiple Challenges
+The Future of Local Communities in Japan - Risks and Opportunities in the Face of Multiple Challenges

 (Social Science, Innovation Studies, Science & Technology Studies)

 (Social Science, Human Geography)

 Risks and Opportunities in Japan: Local Communities Confronting Demographic Change and Climate Change